 The procedure for a bench trial starts with everyone gathering in a courtroom.
 You and your defense team gather around one table, while the prosecution and their team gathers around another.

-Once the parties and their attorneys are in court, the judge will enter and take his or her seat at the bench.
+Once the parties and their attorneys are in court, the judge will enter and take his or her seat on the bench.
 The bailiff usually announces that the judge is entering the courtroom.
-When the judge enters the courtroom, it is expected that everyone stand until you are told to take your seat.
+When the judge enters the courtroom, it is expected that everyone stands until they are told to take their seat.

 Next, the judge and the lawyers present may exchange some banter.
 Remember, they are all lawyers, and often, they have worked in the same courtroom for years.
 Instead of becoming annoyed at being left out of the verbal exchange, understand that the more the judge engages in chatter with your lawyer, often the better the two of them know each other.
 This may be a very positive development toward obtaining a favorable outcome.

 The DUI Bench Trial Begins

 The judge will then more formally ask each side if they are ready to proceed.
 The prosecutor, then your lawyer will answer.
 If either says no, your trial may be halted.
 This might mean your charges may be dropped, especially if key witnesses for the prosecution are not present.
 The judge may grant the prosecutor more time to gather their evidence or a missing witness.

 A “yes” answer to the question of whether a party is “ready” can be a critical place at trial.
 This step in the process is more than a polite gesture or formality.
 A “yes” answer by either attorney can foreclose (prevent) certain legal issues from being raised later if a legal challenge is made.